 - In a large plastic bowl place all the meat, add 1 ½ cups of the marinade.
 Mix well, cover and refrigerate overnight.

-- To prepare the Masa: Place the masarepa in a large bowl, add the water, salt, sazon Goya or color and reserved marinade.
+- To prepare the Masa: Place the masarepa in a large bowl, add the water, salt, sazon Goya or colour and reserved marinade.
 Mix well with a wooden spoon or your hands.

 - Wash the leaves well with hot water and set aside.